vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/6_VEDIC_DEITIES.md

 3\.
 "Like a charioteer, striking his horses with a whip, he puts forths his messenger of rain.
 From afar arise the roarings of the lion, when Par_g_anya makes the sky full of rain.

 4\.
 "The winds blow, the lightnings[^240] fly, plants spring up, the sky pours.
 Food is produced for the whole world, when Par_g_anya blesses the earth with his seed.

+[^240]: Both Bühler ("Orient und Occident," vol. i, p.
+224) and Zimmer (Z. f.
+D. A. vii. p.
+169) say that the lightning is represented as the son of Par_g_anya in Rig-Veda VII.
+101, 1.
+This seems doubtful.

 5\.
 "O Par_g_anya, thou at whose work the earth bows down, thou at whose work hoofed animals are scattered, thou at whose work the plants assume all forms, grant thou to us thy great protection!